ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

    - Connect your *computer* to the internet.
    - Attach your *device* to your *computer* via USB.
    - Turn off Wifi and Data on your *device*
-   - Set your device :ref:`usb in tethering mode <dailyuse/tethering>`
+   - Set your device :doc:`usb in tethering mode </userguide/dailyuse/tethering>`

 #.
 Run the following commands on your *device*: